Meet your evolving needs with three integrated business lines in one professional services firm.

 But as we worked through the key steps to selecting a new system, we learned that their lead vendor wasn’t a good fit for the institution; the vendor’s system didn’t offer the required functionality, wasn’t cost-effective, and the vendor did not appeal as a good partner.
 After extensive due diligence, and by following a carefully planned approach, the client selected a system and vendor that they had not engaged in their initial search, but that met their needs functionally and financially for the future and offered the partnership they required.
 Had they not taken the time for a thorough review, they may have selected a system that not only wasn’t a good fit, but could have hindered their achievement of strategic initiatives.

-Take the time to select the right system
+Take the time to select the right core processing or ancillary system

-Choosing a new system for your financial institution is one of the most significant decisions your management team will make.
-If you are looking to replace a current system, plan to begin the selection process at least 12 to 18 months prior to your current system’s contract termination.
+Core processing and ancillary system contracts are usually the largest and most complex technology contracts you will sign, and they can be the most significant strategic and financial investment your institution will make.
+Whether you are looking to replace a current system such as core processing, implement a new system such as mobile capture, or roll out an updated system such as EFT, plan to begin the selection process at least 12 to 18 months prior to your current system’s contract termination.

 As a consultant, I’ve worked with clients who, at the onset of selecting a new system, questioned why the process takes so long.
 However, they soon realized the value of taking the time to thoroughly assess their needs, perform system analysis, and conduct due diligence.
 Had they not taken the time, they would have overlooked critical system functions, lost negotiation power, and ultimately paid more than what they should.
 By following a set process, they were able to achieve significant savings, attain specific contract terms and service level agreements, and resolve issues related to the current product’s service delivery, functionality, and support.